For about two years, I struggled with my inner daemons on my own.

 My input: Uhhh this was a hard one.
 To be honest, we definitely overstepped the line here.
 Phil was constantly analyzing what I was eating – obviously out of worry for me– but I often felt caged.
 Get in a way of a binge eater and their food; and they will get pissed.
 I often lashed out against Phil when he confronted me or was trying to make sense of why I was sneaking to the fridge at night, or found myself making excuses to have a couple minutes to myself so I could binge.
 It took us a while to change the dynamics around this, but eventually we got there.

 Phil’s input: From my experience, when they feel anxious about anything in their lives whether it’s a job change, move, health issue, fight with a friend or even you, their eating disorder will rear its ugly head.
-We both knew this, so we really tried to create an environment for the both of us that was as stable as possible at that time.
-Now, that doesn’t mean it will always be like that, and it certainly isn’t like that for us anymore (for example, Stef just spontaneously decided to go sky diving next Sunday, say what?!).
+We both knew this, so we’d try and create an environment for the both of us that was as stable as possible.

 Phil’s input: I don’t believe in people trying to fix their partners.
 I think that I was able to help Stef in many ways, but ultimately she has a very independent personality and came to terms with almost everything by herself.
 We did learn and grow together and the biggest contributor to that was us communication so well, even when things were tough.
 I often was the positive voice when she didn’t see the light at the end of the tunnel, but never did I feel like it was my responsibility or duty to fix her.